lite-xl/lite-xl/README.md

 xdg-desktop-menu forceupdate
 ```

-Alternatively, you may log out and log in again for the icon to show up.
+Alternatively, you may log out and log in again.

 #### Uninstall

-To uninstall Lite XL, just run:
+To uninstall Lite XL, run:

 ```sh
 rm -f $HOME/.local/bin/lite-xl